grigb/semantic-vault/docs/planning/SEMANTIC_SYSTEM_MASTER_CHECKLIST.md

 ---

-**NOTE:** Once all design docs and planning are complete, start a new chat/session with Cascade to reset the context window for implementation.
+**NOTE:** Once all design docs and planning are complete, start a new chat/session to reset the context window for implementation.

----

-## Phase 3: LLM Integration & Task Routing
-- [ ] Integrate local LLMs (Ollama, LM Studio, etc.)
-- [ ] Integrate API-based LLMs (OpenAI, Anthropic)
-- [ ] Implement task router for embedding vs. LLM requests
-- [ ] Add prompt engineering and chunking for long docs
-- [ ] Extend UI: chat with data, Q&A, rewriting, summarization
-- [ ] Document LLM integration and usage patterns

----

-## Phase 4: Advanced Features & Multi-Modal Support
-- [ ] Build analytics dashboard (usage, resource, trends)
-- [ ] Add visualizations (character arcs, entity networks, etc.)
-- [ ] Implement multi-modal support (images, audio, etc.)
-- [ ] Add notification and automation features
-- [ ] Document advanced features and onboarding

----

-## Phase 5: Portability & Integration
-- [ ] **Acceptance Criteria:**
-    - Can offload heavy LLM/embedding tasks to a cloud GPU provider (e.g., RunPod, Lambda, AWS, GCP, Paperspace, vast.ai)
-    - Secure, configurable, and cost-controlled integration
-    - Seamless switching between local and cloud compute as needed
-    - Clear documentation and UI for managing cloud resources

 ---